Can my credit score affect my employment?

 Do employers check my credit report?

-Law and finance firms are legally required to perform credit checks on potential employees.
-But other companies may also ask for permission to run a credit check on you before offering you employment – especially if the role you’re applying for involves dealing with money.
+Companies may ask for permission to run a credit check on you before offering you employment – especially if the role you’re applying for involves dealing with money.

 Why do employers want to check your report?